MundeepL/Pi-SSTV/README.md

 * Find the PiFM-SSTV shortcut in the applications menu in the 'other' submenu.
 * Use the shortcut located on the desktop.
 * Open a terminal window and type `pifm-sstv` and hit enter.
-Once loaded, a terminal will appear providing information about the software as well as well as some information.
+Once loaded, a terminal window will appear providing information about the software as well as well as some information.
 After 5 seconds, you will be asked to take a photo as well as what frequency to transmit on.
 After this, the software will start broadcasting the photo.

 If at any point you wish to close the broadcast, make the terminal window active and press CTRL and C at the same to interrupt the program.